Query Store¶

 As stated in the overview, the HTTP JSON API service is optimized for rapid application development and ease of developer onboarding.
 It is not intended to support every high-performance use case.
 To understand how a high-load application may reach the limits of its design, you need to consider how the query store works.

 First, always keep in mind that the HTTP JSON API service can only do whatever an ordinary ledger API client application could do, including your own.
-That’s because it is an ordinary client of The Ledger API.
+That’s because it is an ordinary client of Build Integration with the Ledger API.
 So, if your application’s queries are a poor match for the way HTTP JSON API service’s query store works, it’s time to consider cutting out the middleman.

 Here is what happens every time you run a query with a configured query store: